Variable Clustering via Distributionally Robust Nodewise Regression: Multi-Factor Block Model and Nodewise Regression

-The task of variable clustering is now to identify these subspaces and thus uncover the clustering structure among the random variables $X_i$'s, using only the observations $\vX$.

-Notice that under this subspace structure, each $y_i$ can be written as a linear combination of all other $y_j$'s that lie in the same subspace.
-To exploit the subspace structure of the group-specific components, it is then natural to perform a nodewise regression on the observations of the variables in the data matrix $\vX$, where each column $x_i$ is regressed against all other $x_j$'s.
+A common tool for subspace clustering is nodewise regression \citep{Elhamifar2013}.
+Under the aforementioned subspace structure, each $y_i$ can be written as a linear combination of all other $y_j$'s that lie in the same subspace.
+To exploit the subspace structure of the group-specific components, it is then natural to regress each column $x_i$ of the data matrix $\vX$ against all other $x_j$'s (hence the term ``nodewise regression'').
 Specifically, for each $i=1, \ldots, d$, we solve

 In matrix form, we can write equivalently